markrobinson85/odoo-devcontainer/README.md

 You can use JetBrains Gateway or PyCharm Professional to build and run PyCharm in a container.

-For use on a project, I recommend forking or cloning this repo and making changes to suit your needs.
+For use on a project, I recommend forking or cloning this repo and making changes to suit your team's needs.

 ## Prerequisites
 - [Docker](https://www.docker.com/)